Skip to content

 • Org-Scoped Secrets: Stored as configurations, configs and secrets will default to the caller’s organization first and call back to global secrets with the same name.

-• Forms: Forms are essentiall how you expose workflows in a user-friendly way and can be scoped to an organization.
-Today, form configuration exists in the database and is designed in the UI.
+• Forms: Forms expose workflows in a user-friendly way and can be scoped to an organization.
+Form configuration is designed in the UI and stored in the database.

 • Authentication: Local auth, Microsoft, Google, or any OIDC provider